vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Undo-vRLIAgentGroup.md

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that VMware Aria Operations for Logs has been deployed in VCF-aware mode and retrieves its details
 - Validates that network connectivity and authentication is possible to VMware Aria Operations for Logs
-- Deletes an agent group from the VMware Aria Operations for Logs if not already configured.
+- Deletes an agent group from the VMware Aria Operations for Logs if not already configured

 ## Examples